 David was for many years a lecturer in environmental sustainability for the University of Glasgow and tutored for the University of the West of Scotland at their Dumfries Campus.
 David has had many articles published in national journals and has contributed to Radio 4's Excess Baggage travel programme.
 In 2010 he was part of an expedition in the Pacific conducting seafloor research, and in 2013 participated in a Geological Society of America expedition to Antarctica.

-David is a tutor on the environment for the Open University, and runs their 2nd year Energy and Sustainability course.
+David is a university tutor on environmental sustainability and energy courses.
 He is also an earth science field studies guide for the Bay of Naples volcanic area (including Pompeii, Herculaneum and Vesuvius) and Iceland.
 He combines this with freelance public speaking and lecturing around the world.

 David is a Member of the Institution of Environmental Sciences, a Fellow of the Royal Geographical Society, a Fellow of the Higher Education Academy, and in 2012 was awarded Honorary Fellowship of the Royal Scottish Geographical Society for his public communication of geographical subjects.
 He has recently been appointed president of the Guildford Travel Club.